 The Authority will seek contributions towards transport, police and fire service provision, education facilities, libraries and social service provision where appropriate, utilising Planning Obligations standards prepared by Norfolk and Suffolk County Councils.
 The Authority will also apply the standards and thresholds adopted by the relevant constituent District Council to calculate the contributions to be sought.
-Contributions to affordable housing will be sought in accordance with the approach set out in policy PODM32 and Open Space as per policy POODM6.
+Contributions to affordable housing will be sought in accordance with the approach set out in policy $\frac{x}{x}$ and Open Space as per policy $\frac{x}{x}$.

 In relation to the protection of the waterways and navigation, contributions will be sought from development, where appropriate, towards dredging.
 The dredging and proper disposal of sediment from the bed of the rivers and broads is the largest cost in the maintenance of the navigation area.
-The required level of contribution will be calculated on a site-by-site basis using the Authority's latest available dredging costings and to reflect site specific characteristics such as quantity, contamination and ease of disposal.
+The required level of contribution will be calculated on a site-by-site basis using the Authority's latest available dredging costings.
 Additionally, the Authority will seek an administrative contribution to cover the cost of arranging and monitoring developer obligations.